-IFRS 9 Financial Instruments - Fees in the '10 per cent' test for derecognition of financial liabilities: This amendment clarifies that - for the purpose of performing the ''10 per cent test' for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
+- IFRS 1 First-time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter: This amendment simplifies the application of IFRS 1 for a subsidiary that becomes a first-time adopter later than its parent.
+A subsidiary may elect to measure cumulative translation differences at amounts included in the consolidated financial statements of the parent. - IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities: This amendment clarifies that - for the purpose of performing the ''10 per cent test' for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - IFRS 16 Leases Lease incentives Example 13.
+The amendment removes the illustration of payments from the lessor relating to leasehold improvements.
+The example was not clear as to why such payments are not a lease incentive.